wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 }
 ```

-Let's try that so far.
+Let's try the code as we have it so far.
 Chain the maps like so 👇

 ```js
 const fullNames = [ 'wes', 'kait', 'poppy'].map(capitalize).map(bosify);